Metro North Youth Initiatives

-Connecting Activities (CA) is an initiative of the MA Department of Elementary and Secondary Education, in partnership with the Metro North REB and six local high schools.
+Connecting Activities (CA) is an initiative of the MA Department of Elementary and Secondary Education (DESE), in partnership with the Metro North REB and six local high schools.
 CA is a year-rouynd initiative that "leverages a statewide infrastructure to support college and career readiness for all students.
-In Metro North Connecting Activities serves the communities of Chelsea, Everett, Malden, Revere, Somerville, and Woburn, provides a wide range of workforce development services for both students and employers.
+In Metro North Connecting Activities serves the communities of Everett, Malden, Revere, Somerville, and Woburn, provides a wide range of workforce development services for both students and employers.
 [Click here to read more about Connecting Activities]